dragonwolfsp/dragonwolfsp.com/content/about.md

 title = "who is the Dragonwolf of the Shadow Pride?"
 +++

-# Who is the Dragonwolf of the Shadow Pride?

 I am **Ethan Jones**, though I carry many names: the **Dragonwolf of the Shadow Pride**, **Hundra Wilblade**, **Silver Wolf of Coltonn**, **Guardian of Azcarr**, and **Shade of Valshear**.
 These are not just titles.
 They are facets of me, bound to the wolf, dragon, lion, and shadow that shape my spirit.

 I am both **furry** and **therian(ΘΔ)**.
 For me, that means more than fandom or interest; it means identity.
 The instincts of the wolf, the fire of the dragon, the courage of the lion, and the depth of the shadow are threads woven into my life.